 Dental fillings do not involve areas of the mouth that have nerves, so you shouldn’t feel pain.
 There are numbing products that can be applied so that patients feel nothing but light pressure.
 These are commonly used for dental fillings.
 Although you can’t feel pain from the nerves, you will be able to feel the pulling and movement of the tools and dentist throughout the procedure.
 Sometimes patients may feel some pain when the filling is deep and near the nerve, but it is not common.

-How long does it take to fill a cavity?
+How long will it take a dentist near me to fill a cavity?

 Cavities can take anywhere between 15 minutes to an hour to fill.
 The amount of time it takes to fill a cavity varies on the severity, size, and spot that the cavity is in.
 Most cavities come in pairs or sets of three, so multiple cavity filling procedures are completed in one sitting.
 This can cause a longer appointment length than expected.